Dev-sande/Caesar_Cipher/README.md

 For example, with a shift of 1, "A" would be encrypted as "B," "B" as "C," and so on.
 When reaching the end of the alphabet, the sequence wraps around, so "Z" becomes "A." The same shift is applied to decrypt the message.

-The Caesar cipher is named after Julius Caesar, who reportedly used it to communicate confidential messages during his time.
+The Caesar cipher is named after Julius Caesar, who reportedly used it to communicate confidential messages during his time as.